CorniiDog/WhoopLibVEXCode/docs/ConfiguringVisionOdom/README.md

 The Vision Odometry Requires the Whooplib Tesseract and the Whooplib OS installed.

+#### If you do not wish to use vision odometry with Jetson Nano, skip this step and move on to:  [Configuring Odometry Fusion](ConfiguringOdomFusion/README.md)

+---

+## Jetson Nano Pretense

+As soon as the Jetson Nano receives power, it immediately boots up.
+Make sure that the OS is updated to the latest version before continuing the following steps.

 The order sheet for these items and 3D models can be found here: [WhoopLib Vision Hardware](WhoopLibVisionHardware/README.md)

 To install the Vision Hardware on the Jetson Nano: [WhoopLib Vision OS Install](WhoopLibVisionInstall/README.md)

-As soon as the Jetson Nano receives power, it immediately boots up.
-Make sure that the OS is updated to the latest version before continuing the following steps.

-**If you do not wish to use vision odometry or use the vision system, skip this step and move on to** [Configuring Odometry Fusion](ConfiguringOdomFusion/README.md).
+---

 ## Configuring Communication Protol